cassandra-t-ye/cassandra-t-ye.github.io/_projects/QUTCC.md

     <div class="text-content">
         <p>
             Quantile regression is a general approach to estimate the conditional quantiles of a target distribution rather than the mean of a response variable.
-This is often accomplished by leveraging an asymmetric loss function, called pinball loss (Fig. 1), tailored to the specified quantile level.
+This is often accomplished by leveraging an asymmetric loss function, called pinball loss, tailored to the specified quantile level.
         </p>
     </div>